lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on Store**.
-2. In the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-mariadb-inmemory` as repository.
+1. In the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-mariadb-inmemory` as repository.
-3. Find the "In-memory MariaDB" add-on and click it.
+1. Find the "In-memory MariaDB" add-on and click it.
 If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
-4. Click on the "INSTALL" button.
+1. Click on the "INSTALL" button.

 ## How to use

 1. Under the Configuration tab set the `logins` -> `password` field to something strong and unique.
-2. Save the configuration.
+1. Save the configuration.
-3. Start the add-on.
+1. Start the add-on.
-4. Check the add-on log output to see the result.
+1. Check the add-on log output to see the result.
-5. Add `recorder` component to your Home Assistant configuration.
+1. Add `recorder` component to your Home Assistant configuration.
+See details below.

 ## Add-on Configuration